prologin/stechec2/doc/server-install.rst

 * PostgreSQL 8.3 or newer.
 * A filesystem shared by the worker nodes and the website.
 Stechec2 has only been tested using NFS4 when this doc was written but any POSIX compliant filesystem should work fine (GFS, GlusterFS, Ceph, AFS, ...).
+Currently this filesystem must be mounted to the same path on every worker node and on the website in order for the system to work.
+This is a bug, and patches are welcome.
 * Python 2.6 or newer.
 * Some Python libraries: `Django`_ (v1.4), `gevent`_, `yaml`_.